Numigi/aeroo_reports/report_aeroo/README.rst

 The advantage of this version is that you don't need an Aeroo DOCS server in order to convert your reports from a format to another.
-Instead, you need to install soffice on your Odoo server.
+Instead, you need to install libreoffice on your Odoo server.